Excel-DNA/docs.excel-dna.net/reference-public-types.md

 ---
 layout: page
-title: Excel - DNA Reference: Public types in ExcelDna library
+title: "Excel-DNA Reference: Public types in Excel-DNA library"
 ---

-Intended for use within user code (all in the namepace ExcelDna.Integration) are the following:
+Intended for use within user code (all in the namepace `ExcelDna.Integration`) are the following:

 ### Attributes

-* ExcelFunctionAttribute - for user-defined functions
+- `ExcelFunctionAttribute` - for user-defined functions
     Name
     Description
     Category (by default the name of the add-in)